United Way of Central Jersey Statement on Equity and Social Justice

 We don't claim to have all the answers, but we are willing to listen and learn.
 We pledge that, United, we will do our best to ensure that the basic human rights and freedoms of every person in every community are protected.

 United Way Diversity and Inclusion Policy

 Underlying the role and mission of the United Way of Central Jersey, Inc, is a firm belief in the dignity of all people.
-We reaffirm that be1ief in our policies which guide and direct our employment practices program funding, volunteer recruitment, and service delivery.
+We reaffirm that belief in our policies which guide and direct our employment practices, program funding, volunteer recruitment and service delivery.
 The purposes of this corporation are to have:

 - An organizational ability to develop and implement an open, on-going measurable process to lead the community in the identification of, prioritization of, and advocacy for community wide human service needs.

-- An organizational ability to generate and sustain community support and commitment for the entire United Way enterprise through a systematic communications program which both speaks and listens to the community
+- An organizational ability to generate and sustain community support and commitment for the entire United Way enterprise through a systematic communications program which both speaks and listens to the community, and;

 - An organizational ability to manage United Way operations effectively and offer assistance to agencies wishing to improve their management skills.